-Then comes the most startling detail of all.
-"Got anything to eat?", Jesus asks them, and proceeds to scarf down some of their leftovers.
+Then we encounter the most startling detail of all.
+"Got anything to eat?"
+Jesus asks them, and proceeds to scarf down some of their leftovers.
 He ate the grilled fish "in their presence" as Luke reminds us.
-The disciples were witness to Jesus eating, and that is important because everyone KNOWS that ghosts don't eat.
+The disciples were witness to Jesus eating, and that detail is crucially important because everyone KNOWS that ghosts don't eat.
 Consistently throughout the ages, people have understood that ghosts may even seem to be solid, but ghosts NEVER eat!
-These events, and especially the detailed recording of them, serve a major purpose - to affirm to the disciples, to affirm to us, the reality of Jesus' resurrection.
+These events, and in particular the detailed recording of them, serve a major purpose - to affirm to the disciples, to affirm to us, the reality of Jesus' resurrection.
 This passage in particular points to ordinary human actions - talking, seeing, touching, sharing food -connecting this highly extra-ordinary event with the lives of everyday people.

-However, I think we need to take a moment here to deal with an issue.
+However, I think we need to take a moment here to deal with a side issue.
 Did any of you, when you heard about eating the fish, think for a moment at least that this was the episode of Jesus meeting the disciples on the beach and sharing a meal with them?
-I know I did when I first started looking at the text, and it wasn't until I did my usual reading of what goes before our selected passage that I realized that Luke's account takes place in the closed room in Jerusalem, as the two whom Jesus met on the road to Emmaus had returned and were telling their story to the eleven.
-The similar eating of fish encounter but which takes place on the beach is from John's gospel.
-At first you might wonder about the differences between these two accounts, and how they could be so different.
-But then I recall how when Elizabeth and I are talking with people about trips we have taken, for example across Canada or throughout the U.K., I will relate how something happened only to be stopped and 'corrected' by Elizabeth with a different version.
-Note that both of us had the exact same experience, but after only a few years the impressions of where, and when, and in which order had somehow diverged.
+I know I did when I first started looking at the text.
+It wasn't until I did my usual reading of what goes before our selected passage that I realized that Luke's account takes place in a closed room in Jerusalem as the two whom Jesus met on the road to Emmaus had returned and were telling their story to the eleven.
+That similar eating-of-fish tale which takes place on the beach is from John's gospel.
+You might wonder about the differences between these two accounts and ask how the two accounts could be so different.
+However, people will often offer differing accounts of the same event.
+For example, when Elizabeth and I are talking with people about trips we have taken, I will relate how something happened only to be stopped and 'corrected' by Elizabeth with a different version.
+Note that both of us had the exact same experience, but after only a few years the impressions of where, and when, and in which order have somehow diverged.

-I believe a similar phenomenon may be at work here in the gospels, and that either because of differing memories or from reflecting different emphases we have two accounts of the same event - an event which did occur, and that stunned the disciples involved, and more importantly served as a proof of life, living proof that this was indeed their Jesus, once dead and now truly alive and in their midst.
+I suspect a similar phenomenon may be at work here in the gospels; that either because of differing memories or from reflecting different emphases we have two accounts of the same event.
+Two differing accounts of an event that did occur and stunned the disciples involved.
+More importantly an event that served as a proof of life, living proof that this was indeed their Jesus, once dead and now truly alive and in their midst.